Ezekiel Elliott: Pre-draft

-Before the draft, Elliott was labeled the most complete back to enter the NFL since Adrian Peterson in 2007, and was predicted to be a top 10 selection.
-On a draft breakdown by NFL.com, he drew comparisons to Edgerrin James and was listed as a three-down back that had "rare combination of size, athleticism, pass-catching and blocking skills", and that he "should still come out of the gates as one of the most productive young running backs in the league".
+Before the draft, Elliott was labeled the most complete back to enter the NFL since Adrian Peterson in 2007 and was predicted to be a top 10 selection.
+On a draft breakdown by NFL.com, Elliott drew comparisons to Edgerrin James and was listed as a three-down back that had "rare combination of size, athleticism, pass-catching and blocking skills", and that he "should still come out of the gates as one of the most productive young running backs in the league".